prorev/prorev.github.io/_posts/2020-01-11-jquery-wordpress.md

 #3.
 The above code from #1 and #2 must be inside the `wp_head()` tags of your **header.php** file in your theme.

-Note that I have fond the similar explanation <a href="http://digwp.com/2009/06/including-jquery-in-wordpress-the-right-way/">here</a>.
+Note that I have fond the similar explanation <a rel="nofollow" href="http://digwp.com/2009/06/including-jquery-in-wordpress-the-right-way/">here</a>.

 Note that one can use theme **functions.php** file to add <strong>jQuery </strong>support.
 This can be done the following way:
 ```